opensearch-project/documentation-website/_opensearch/install/docker.md

 Docker Compose is a utility that allows users to launch multiple containers with a single command.
 You pass a file to Docker Compose when you invoke it.
 Docker Compose reads those settings and starts the requested containers.
 Docker Compose is installed automatically with Docker Desktop, but users operating in a command line environment must install Docker Compose manually.
 You can find information about installing Docker Compose on the official [Docker Compose GitHub page](https://github.com/docker/compose).

-If you need to install Docker Compose manually, and your host supports Python, you can use [pip](https://pypi.org/project/pip/) to install the [Docker Compose package](https://pypi.org/project/docker-compose/) automatically.
+If you need to install Docker Compose manually and your host supports Python, you can use [pip](https://pypi.org/project/pip/) to install the [Docker Compose package](https://pypi.org/project/docker-compose/) automatically.
 {: .tip}

 ## Important host settings